-Like the good developers we are, when we're building our websites we want to stick to the DRY principle (don't repeat yourself) and we don't want to have to create a new selection factory class every time that we want to display different data.
-The best way to prevent having to write all this duplicate code is to pass a parameter into the selection factory and then change the data source of the factory based on the parameter.
+On most Episerver projects, there will be a requirement for content editors to select more options out of a dropdown list or a checkbox property.
+In Episerver this is done via a selection factory.
+Like the EPIC developers that we are, when we're building our websites we want to stick to the DRY principle (don't repeat yourself) and we don't want to have to create a new selection factory property every time that we want to display different data within the CMS.
+The best way to do this is to create a generic selection factory that can be reused.
+If you want to learn how to do this, read on!

 How Do I Pass A Parameter Into A Selection Factory?

-First, let's look at the code to set a selection factor on a property.
+First, let's look at the code to associate a selection factor onto an exisiting property:

 Our property declaration now looks like this:

 Our selection factory code will now look something like this: